 - Adjustments - The various options for setting the clock, although many of these settings will be made directly from Movescount.

-These are the "up" options (i.e. clockwise by scrolling up), while the "down" options are not menus as such, but are similar to the "widgets" that Garmin offers in its latest models.
+Those are the ones "at the top" (i.e., from the clock screen scrolling up).
+While the "bottom" options are not menus as such, but are similar to the "widgets" that Garmin offers in its latest models.

 - Activity - Steps or calories of the day.
 If you slide to the right you can see the activity of the last 7 days.